btimby/tpq/README.md

 Trivial Postgres Queue
 ======================

-This is a simple queue that can place JSON blobs into a FIFO queue and later retrieve them.
+This is a simple library that can place JSON blobs into a FIFO queue and later retrieve them.

-The difference between this queue and other similar queues is that it utilizes FOR UPDATE SKIP LOCKED.
+The difference between this queue and other similar queues is that it utilizes `FOR UPDATE SKIP LOCKED`.

 The advantage here is that queue items remain in the queue until the current transaction is committed.
 Upon rollback, the item is left in the queue